ec0lint/ec0lint/README.md

 * :white_check_mark: released
 * :ballot_box_with_check: implemented, not yet released
 * :hammer: in progress
-* :sunflower: task to take
+* :four_leaf_clover: task to take
 * :lock: to do in future releases

 # How to start contributing

 If you wish to contribute, just write to us and start coding!

-You can look at tasks marked as :sunflower: or at our issues (https://github.com/ec0lint/ec0lint/issues) and search for a task for you.
+You can look at tasks marked as :four_leaf_clover: or at our issues (https://github.com/ec0lint/ec0lint/issues) and search for a task for you.

 Thank you!